thycotic/privman-docs/how-to/maintenance/remove-programs-utility.md

 ![Utility in use](images/remove-pro/rpu-8.png)

+## Custom Installation Location

+If your agents are installed at a customized installation location and your Remove Programs Utility is not installed under the default of: `C:\Program Files\Thycotic\Agents\Agent` make sure to edit the `GUID 905388ae-99aa-4813-8a19-5b7c29f2de49` to match your installation location of: `C:\Program Files\{your company}\Agents\Agent`.

 ## 10.6 and earlier: Download and Install via Config Feed

 These steps are only required for customers on Privilege Manager versions 10.6 or earlier.